End of Life Care

 • Let go of guilt- It can be normal to feel responsible for your pet's condition or to wish it turned out differently.
 Take comfort in the thought that you did the best you could for your pet at the time and that any decision was made with love.

 • Give yourself permission to grieve- be kind to yourself.
-It is hard to let go of a pet that has been a part of your life for awhile.
+It is hard to let go of a pet that has been a part of your life for a while.
 It is a normal part of the healing process and will improve with time.

 • Talk to others- Family and friends can be a comfort during the grieving process.
 There are help groups you can join with other people going through experiences.
 Realize you are only as alone as you chose to be.